section-engineering-education/engineering-education/content/articles/how-api-management-enables-a-data-first-approach/index.md

 ### Why organizations need to adopt a data-first approach
 A data-first approach enables organizations to set realistic goals.
 Businesses must focus on achieving targets that align with their objectives.
 These goals must be relevant to their business model to avoid wastage of resources and to minimize losses.

 Using a data-first approach method ensures that decisions rely on available data characteristics.
-Firms can make strategies based on specific patterns analyzed according to the received data.
+As a result, firms can make strategies based on specific patterns analyzed according to the received data.
 Other benefits are discussed below.

 #### Reducing bias in decision making
 A data-first approach enables organizations to make decisions with less bias.
 Such data does not rely on speculation.
 Instead, it is factual, and that means a data-driven decision should follow the available evidence.
 A data-first approach modifies an organization's decision-making process to emulate logic.
 This method results in rational decisions and eliminates any form of bias.

 #### Risk minimization
 Minimizing risks is the goal of any business.
 Adopting a data-first approach guarantees this benefit.
 If you are a business owner or an employee at a firm, reducing risks is key to improving returns on investment.
-A data-first approach ensures that companies do not [blindly target the wrong goals](https://insidebigdata.com/2021/02/11/why-a-data-first-approach-is-the-key-to-a-successful-digital-transformation/).
+In addition, a data-first approach ensures that companies do not [blindly target the wrong goals](https://insidebigdata.com/2021/02/11/why-a-data-first-approach-is-the-key-to-a-successful-digital-transformation/).

 These are goals that are either unachievable or do not align with their business objectives.
 Eliminating this 'blindfolded' approach reduces resource wastage.
 Besides, using a data-first approach guides them to take well-calculated risks.
 Such strategic risks could result in greater profits or lessen the potential losses.